ibm-cloud-docs/account/ts-view-commit.md

 # Why can't I view any Enterprise Savings Plan commitments?
 {: #ts_view_commit}
 {: troubleshoot}

+You're unable to view any commitments because your account isn't enrolled in the Enterprise Savings Plan billing model.
+{: shortdesc}

 I can't view any commitments from the Enterprise Savings Plan page in the {{site.data.keyword.cloud}} console.
 {: tsSymptoms}